 The inSocialWork® Podcast Team would like to thank Dr. Robinson for her valuable contributions as a podcast host and team member over our first four years.
 Her intelligence, practice experience, and research expertise were greatly appreciated.
 We want to thank Dr. Robinson for her time, energy, effort, and guidance.
 She will be missed on our team but never forgotten!

-Howard J. Doueck, PhD, is a professor at the University at Buffalo School of Social Work, where he has taught in both the PhD and MSW programs.
+Howard J. Doueck, PhD, was a professor at the University at Buffalo School of Social Work where he taught in both the PhD and MSW programs.
 He received his MSW and PhD degrees from the University of Washington and his BA and MA from Brooklyn College, City University of New York.
-Dr. Doueck is past Director of the PhD program, and Associate Dean for Faculty at the School.
+Dr. Doueck was past Director of the PhD program and Associate Dean for Faculty at the School.
 He is an author, a former Washington State child protection social worker and trainer, and his research interests have included CPS risk assessment, decision making in child protection, the impact of mandated reporting on clinical practice, and – more recently - transitional services for individuals with disabilities.
 His contribution to the podcast series is significant!
 He founded the Living Proof podcast series at the school back in 2008 and served as the leader of the podcast committee for its first four years.
 His passion for social work issues and interests in technology blossomed into our podcast series of today.
 He will always be known as "Podcast Leader Emeritus" around our crew.